yalematta/WomenWhoCode/README.md

 Onboarding:
 * [ ] On app install we will ask user if we can access their location settings
 * [ ] Member will go through a personalization flow that is persisted via parse
-  * [ ] Personalization flow will include 3 questions with checkbox options (you
-  can check on or many)
+  * [ ] Personalization flow will include 3 views questions with checkbox options (you can check on or many)
     * [ ] Engineering area of interest: Architecture, Security, Data Science/ Analytics, Opensource, Other (will be a text box)